8 Keys to Washing Dishes by Hand

 In addition, it makes the food dry out and it becomes harder to remove.
 Also, it causes bacteria and fungi to reproduce.
 Therefore, it’s best to wash your dishes and utensils while you cook.

 Using the same sponge for everything

-Have you ever went to take a sip of water, but you had to stop because the glass smelled bad?
+Have you ever gone to take a sip of water, but had to stop because the glass smelled bad?
 That usually happens because you’re using the same sponge to wash everything.